Thao Le, International Trade Practice Director, discusses some of the high growth opportunities offered by the ASEAN market

 The Singapore case

-Singapore is the de facto ASEAN’s financial capital.
-It is already a major finance and fintech hub with an advanced economy and the best governance in Asia, arguably.
-In addition, it is the base for many Western businesses of all sizes who want to invest and trade in South East Asia.
+The island country and city-state ty-state in maritime Southeast Asia is the de facto ASEAN’s financial capital.
+It is a major finance and fintech hub with an advanced economy.
+In addition, it is the base for many Western businesses of all sizes – they want to invest and trade in Southeast Asia.
 Singapore banks and professional services help them navigate the complex and unique regulations of each ASEAN country.

 The Vietnam case